flimzy/gopherjstalk/080_integrating.md

 - Wrap JavaScript libraries in Go

     For projects written primarily in Go which need to communicate with an existing JavaScript library.
-For instance, to manipulate the DOM, access Local Storage, or use Web Workers.
+To manipulate the DOM, access Local Storage, Web Workers, etc.